Show up, lean in, and be intentionally kind.

 How to Embrace Intentional Kindness

 Don’t overthink your acts of Intentional Kindness.
-Even the smallest, servant-hearted act of love – our simple loaves and fish – can become be used by God to effect greater change than we may ever know this side of Heaven.
+Even the smallest, servant-hearted act of love (our simple loaves and fish) can be used by God to effect greater change than we may ever know this side of Heaven.

 - Speak a word of encouragement.
 (1 Thessalonians 5:11)